laher/lunchbar/README.md

 **VERY EARLY POC - NOT READY YET**

-Lunchbar is an [xbar](https://github.com/matryer/xbar) clone which is targeted for cross-platform use on Mac, Linux and Windows.
+Lunchbar is an [xbar](https://github.com/matryer/xbar) clone with some goals:

+ * Cross-platform: Mac, Linux and Windows.
+ * Focused on sharing plugins: easy to install and maintain plugins across a team

-The main point of this project is to be able to easily share plugins and tools between team-mates, even if they're not using the same Operating System.
+The main point of this project is to be able to easily share plugins and tools between team-mates, even if they're not using the same Operating System, and even if they haven't got the same stuff installed.

-Lunchbar uses [lunchbox](https://github.com/laher/lunchbox) to provide batteries-included support for cross-platform plugins
+Lunchbar includes its sibling project, [lunchbox](https://github.com/laher/lunchbox), to provide batteries-included support for cross-platform plugins.

 ## Comparison